|Cambridge Online||> homepage > tutorial > other topics - web-based email|

 When you have finished, click on 'Logout' to exit the email account.
 If you don't, someone else could read your emails!

 Click here for more information on using email.
+It is also important to learn about viruses and spam.

 This sort of web-based email service is supported by advertising.
 Unfortunately, they can be very slow because so many people use them.
 If you have trouble, try again at a less popular time of day.
 They also may not last forever, so don't depend on them.
-Any important information in your emails should be copied somewhere else, either onto your own computer, a disk or USB stick, or even by just printing it off.
+Any important information in your emails should be copied somewhere else, either onto your own computer or USB stick, or even by just printing it off.

 Some web-based email services require you to use them regularly, such as every few weeks.
 If you don't, they make the account dormant.
 You might be able to retrieve the account later, but you might not!